turingschool/curriculum-site/module3/lessons/intro-to-cypress-testing.md

 ##  What is Cypress?

 Cypress is an automated testing tool used for the functional aspects of web applications.
-It's actually built on *Node.js* and allows you to write tests using JavaScript.
-It allows you to test a number of aspects of your application including `integration` and `end-to-end` tests.
-It's a bit different from how you may have tested in the past because it actually operates directly in the browser.

 <section class="answer">
 ### Major Features of Cypress